Mobile-Telematics/telematicsSDK-demoapp-Android-java/README.md

 # Mobile Telematics demo app JAVA

-This is an app that demostrate using of the [Telematics SDK](https://www.telematicssdk.com/telematics-sdk/) and walk you throught the integration.
-The SDK tracks user location and driving behavior such as speeding, cornering, braking, distracted driving and other parameters.
+This is an app that demonstrates using of the [Telematics SDK](https://www.telematicssdk.com/telematics-sdk/) and walks you through the integration.
+The SDK tracks user location and driving behavior such as speeding, cornering, braking, distracted driving, and other parameters.
 ## Installation
 * Create a company account in [Datahub](https://userdatahub.com/)
 * Obtain [credentials](https://docs.telematicssdk.com/docs/datahub#user-service-credentials)